krisnova/naml/README.md

 # Not Another Markup Language.

+> NAML is a Go library and command line tool that can be used as a framework to develop and deploy Kubernetes applications.

 Replace Kubernetes YAML with raw Go!

 Say so long 👋 to YAML and start using the Go 🎉 programming language to represent and deploy applications with Kubernetes.